cp-PYFOREST/PYFOREST-Shiny/README.md

 - The Paraguayan Chaco Deforestation analyzer is an R Shiny app designed to help policymakers, researchers, and stakeholders explore deforestation patterns in the undeveloped region of the Paraguayan Chaco.

 Features
-- Visualize historical deforestation rates and LUP compliance statistics.
+- Visualize historical deforestation rates and land use plan (LUP) compliance statistics.
 - Analyze the impact of current and alternative LUP laws on forest conservation.
 - Examine Predictions of future deforestation patterns under various scenarios.
 - Gain insights to support informed decision-making for sustainable land use and forest conservation policies.